publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch113/schIII/m__us_usc_t7_s8755.md

         (1) __Requirements__

-        Before the producers on a farm may receive direct payments or counter-cyclical payments under this subchapter, or average crop revenue election payments under [section 8715 of this title][/us/usc/t7/s8715], with respect to the farm, the producers shall agree, during the crop year for which the payments are made and in exchange for the payments—
+        Before the producers on a farm may receive direct payments or counter-cyclical payments under this subchapter, or average crop revenue election payments under section 8715  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title, with respect to the farm, the producers shall agree, during the crop year for which the payments are made and in exchange for the payments—

             (A) to comply with applicable conservation requirements under subtitle B of title XII of the Food Security Act of 1985 ([16 U.S.C.
 3811][/us/usc/t16/s3811] et seq.);